 In many cases, you may be able to try to get pregnant again after you’ve had a normal period.
 Some doctors recommend waiting at least three months after the miscarriage before trying to conceive again.

-One recent study suggests trying again before three months may give you the same or even increased odds of having a full-term pregnancy, however.
+suggests trying again before three months may give you the same or even increased odds of having a full-term pregnancy, however.
 If you’re ready to try to become pregnant again, ask your doctor how long you should wait.